The word sounds intimidating doesn’t it?

-Vegetarian meals are becoming more and more frequent around here.
-One child is a bona fide carnivore, the other, turns her nose up at the thought of meat.
+Vegetarian meals are becoming more frequent around my house.
+One child is a bona fide carnivore, while the other, turns her nose up at the thought of meat.
 Being the one and only “cooker” as my kids refer to me, I refuse to make several different meals to accommodate picky palates.

-“These are chicken pot stickers” I said with great enthusiasm today, all while staring down at my shoes trying to not get caught in a fib.
+“These are chicken pot stickers” I said with great enthusiasm today, all while staring down at my shoes trying not to get caught in fib.

 The meat eating child totally bought it and ate the entire plate of pot stickers.

-These sound complicated, but are oh so easy once you’ve made one or two.
-I’ve gone vegetarian here, but you can add ground turkey, chicken, shrimp, or raccoon if you live someplace that actually eats raccoon (please don’t go out and hunt down a raccoon) Serve as an appetizer with your favorite dipping sauce, as a main course with some grilled asparagus and jasmine rice, or with a fragrant vegetable or chicken broth for a light healthy soup.
-Yum.
+These may look complicated, but are so easy once you’ve made one or two.
+I’ve gone vegetarian here, but you can add ground turkey, chicken, shrimp or raccoon if you live someplace that’s actually known for eating raccoon (please don’t go out and hunt a raccoon) Serve these as an appetizer with your favorite dipping sauce, as a main course with some grilled asparagus and jasmine rice, or with a fragrant vegetable or chicken broth for a light and healthy soup.

 Vegetable Ginger Pot Stickers